Our How to Address Wedding Invitations Guide addresses not only wedding invites but also save the dates notes.

 The URL can double as a gift registry.
 It has a handy, comprehensive list of all of the wedding gifts the bride and groom are looking for and where to buy them.
 There is usually a list of shops, restaurants, and bars in the immediate area.
 It may contain entertainment ideas, things to see, places to go, and key attractions found near the wedding site.

 Another growing trend is gift bags.
 These bags or boxes are assembled and left at the hotel(s) of the guests.
 They can contain a map of the surrounding area, one or two bottled waters, or an apple and/or orange.
 A couple of pieces of candy, a salty snack, a hand-written note of thanks, or an adult beverage are nice touches.
 Anything that strikes your fancy and will be enjoyed by your guests.

 How to Address Save the Dates

 Before you make out the wedding invitations, it’s a good idea to send out a “Save the Date” notice.
 Since you have established when the wedding will be, you want all of your guests to save the date of their calendars.
 This is especially important if it is a destination wedding and guests need to schedule vacation time.
-Here is a brief breakdown of the different kinds of Save the Date notices that are available.
+Here is a brief breakdown of the different kinds of Save the available Date notices.

 Many couples decide to send out a save the date postcard that is standard postcard size.
 The problem with this is that sometimes a standard postcard can get lost in the shuffle.
 Because of this, many couples choose a card and envelope design.
 But if it is a perfectly square card, there will be an additional postage charge.